achekh/neos-critical-github-io/APIs/basics-api/system-api.md

 layout: "default"
 parent: "Basic"
 grand_parent: "APIs"
+nav_order: 2
 ---
 # System
 This API is used to get the system information.

 ***

-- [getSystemInfo](doc:system-api#getsysteminfo-object-object) To retrieve information about the system through a callback.
+- [getSystemInfo](system-api#getsysteminfo-object-object) To retrieve information about the system through a callback.
-- [getSystemInfoSync](doc:system-api#getsysteminfosync)- To retrieve information about the system synchronously.
+- [getSystemInfoSync](system-api#getsysteminfosync)- To retrieve information about the system synchronously.

 # getSystemInfo (Object object)